fusioncharts/dev_centre_docs/getting-started/angular/angularjs/export-charts-using-angularjs.md

 4. Add the `<div>` with an `fc-chart` directive in your HTML, assuming that it is inside a controller named `MyController`.
 In the `<div>`:
    - Set the chart type as `column2d`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
-   - Set the width and height (in pixels).
+   - Set the width and the height (in pixels).
-   - Embed the json data as the value of the `dataSource`.
+   - Embed the JSON data as the value of the `dataSource`.
    - Set the value of `exportEnabled` attribute to `1`, which enables the export feature of the chart.

 ## Export Multiple Charts

 FusionCharts lets you export multiple charts in a single image at once, in different formats.
-In the sample given below, we have two charts-Column2D and Stacked Column2D chart.
+In the sample given below, there are two charts - a Column2D and a Stacked Column2D chart.

 <div  style="background-color: #ffffff;">
 <p>{% embed_chart exporting-as-image-and-pdf-introduction-example-3.js %}</p>